faranalytics/port_agent/README.md

 ## Introduction

-Port Agent provides an intuitive interface that makes inter-thread function calls *easy*.
+Port Agent provides a simple and intuitive interface that makes inter-thread function calls *easy*.

 ### Features
 - Port Agent will marshal the return value or `Error` from the *other* thread back to the caller.
 - The *other* thread may be the main thread or a Worker thread.